Seeds are the origin and the future of agriculture. And yet, we keep losing so much...

 In July 2023, the European Commission tabled two proposals for legislation that will be decisive for the future of our agri-food systems (on Plant Reproductive Material, on Plants produced by certain new genomic techniques).
 In this context, we are engaged in policy analysis and advocacy work, sharing voices and demands from the field in collaboration with key partners.

-Seeds4All documents the successes and challenges of bringing greater plant diversity into our fields and diets!
+Seeds4All documents the challenges and opportunities of bringing greater plant diversity into our fields and diets!

 • We spotlight agroecological initiatives that contribute to the transition of agri-food systems from a seed perspective;